noabrtn19/gptchess/README.md

    docker run --rm -v "$(pwd):/app/volume" gpt_chess_analysis
    ```

-   The container will automatically execute all the `analysis.ipynb` notebook and produce an html file in the analysis_files folder.
+   The container will automatically execute all the `reproducibility_analysis.ipynb` notebook and export is as an HTML file in the analysis_files folder.
 You can read this file or the notebook itself, to see the results by yourself.

 ### Encountered Issues and Improvements
    Several small adaptations were made from the original article.
    - several pandas methods (like `DataFrame.append`) were deprecated in the latests versions; we replaced them.
-   - the code for data collection (in `gpt-experiment.py`) and analysis (in `analysis.ipynb`) was greatly cleaned up and reduced, to focus only on the main results of the study (since a lot of digressions were made).
+   - the code for data collection (in `gpt-experiment.py`) and analysis (in `reproducibility_analysis.ipynb`) was greatly cleaned up and reduced, to focus only on the main results of the study (since a lot of digressions were made).
    - The script now takes cli parameters to adapt the experimentation.

 ### Is the Original Study Reproducible?